-The federal school code list is updated four times a year, in February, May, August and November.
+The Federal School Code list is updated four times a year: February, May, August and November.

 For each school, the student must select the housing plan that best describes the type of housing he or she expects to have while attending the school.
 There are three options:

-The student should list “On campus” if he or she is unsure whether he or she will live with parents.
+The student should list “On campus” if they are unsure whether they will live with their parents.

-The student’s choice of housing may affect the amount of financial aid for which he or she is eligible.
-It is usually more expensive to live on- or off-campus than with parents or relatives.
+The student’s choice of housing may affect the amount of financial aid for which they are eligible.
+It is usually more expensive to live on or off campus than with parents or relatives.

 Copyright © 2016 by Edvisors.com.
 All rights reserved.